Axiom of choice: Criticism and acceptance

-Despite these seemingly paradoxical facts, most mathematicians accept the axiom of choice as a valid principle for proving new results in mathematics.
-The debate is interesting enough, however, that it is considered of note when a theorem in ZFC (ZF plus AC) is logically equivalent (with just the ZF axioms) to the axiom of choice, and mathematicians look for results that require the axiom of choice to be false, though this type of deduction is less common than the type which requires the axiom of choice to be true.
+Despite these seemingly paradoxical results, most mathematicians accept the axiom of choice as a valid principle for proving new results in mathematics.
+But the debate is interesting enough that it is considered notable when a theorem in ZFC (ZF plus AC) is logically equivalent (with just the ZF axioms) to the axiom of choice, and mathematicians look for results that require the axiom of choice to be false, though this type of deduction is less common than the type that requires the axiom of choice to be true.

-It is possible to prove many theorems using neither the axiom of choice nor its negation; such statements will be true in any model of ZF, regardless of the truth or falsity of the axiom of choice in that particular model.
-The restriction to ZF renders any claim that relies on either the axiom of choice or its negation unprovable.
-For example, the Banach–Tarski paradox is neither provable nor disprovable from ZF alone: it is impossible to construct the required decomposition of the unit ball in ZF, but also impossible to prove there is no such decomposition.
-Similarly, all the statements listed below which require choice or some weaker version thereof for their proof are unprovable in ZF, but since each is provable in ZF plus the axiom of choice, there are models of ZF in which each statement is true.
-Statements such as the Banach–Tarski paradox can be rephrased as conditional statements, for example, "If AC holds, then the decomposition in the Banach–Tarski paradox exists."
+Theorems of ZF hold true in any model of that theory, regardless of the truth or falsity of the axiom of choice in that particular model.
+The implications of choice below, including weaker versions of the axiom itself, are listed because they are not theorems of ZF.
+The Banach–Tarski paradox, for example, is neither provable nor disprovable from ZF alone: it is impossible to construct the required decomposition of the unit ball in ZF, but also impossible to prove there is no such decomposition.
+Such statements can be rephrased as conditional statements—for example, "If AC holds, then the decomposition in the Banach–Tarski paradox exists."
 Such conditional statements are provable in ZF when the original statements are provable from ZF and the axiom of choice.

 In constructive mathematics

-As discussed above, in ZFC, the axiom of choice is able to provide "nonconstructive proofs" in which the existence of an object is proved although no explicit example is constructed.
-ZFC, however, is still formalized in classical logic.
-The axiom of choice has also been thoroughly studied in the context of constructive mathematics, where non-classical logic is employed.
-The status of the axiom of choice varies between different varieties of constructive mathematics.
+As discussed above, in the classical theory of ZFC, the axiom of choice enables nonconstructive proofs in which the existence of a type of object is proved without an explicit instance being constructed.
+In fact, in set theory and topos theory, Diaconescu's theorem shows that the axiom of choice implies the law of excluded middle.
+The principle is thus not available in constructive set theory, where non-classical logic is employed.